 Getting comfortable with historical documents.

 Yes, it takes a while to get used to reading historical documents, no matter how good you are at decphering handwriting.
-Luckily, there a several resources to help you get familiar with reading them.
+Luckily, there a several you get familiar with reading them.
+I love using for finding out of copyright sources for my research.
+It takes a while to learn what constitutes a “good” or “reliable” source for your research.
+One quick tip is to immediately flip back to the bibliography section to see what the author used for their sources.
+If it’s slim, steer clear.